Mustafanaji0413/webster00/README.md

 1. Log into Heroku
 2. Create a new app, choose a location closest to you
-3. Search for Heroku Postgres from the resources tab and add to your project
+3. Search for Heroku Postgres from the resources tab and add it to your project
 4. Make sure to have dj_database_url and psycopg2 installed.
 ```
 pip3 install dj_database_url
 pip3 install psycopg2
 ```

-5. Login to the Heroku CLI - heroku login -i
+5. log in to the Heroku CLI - heroku login -i
-6. Run migrations on Heroku Postgres - heroku run python manage.py migrate
+6. Run migrations on Heroku Postgres - Heroku run python manage.py migrate
 7. Create a superuser - python manage.py createsuperuser
 8. Install gunicorn - pip3 install gunicorn
 9. Create a requirements.txt file - pip3 freeze > requirements.txt